 What to see

-The best way to truly see all the Swiss Alps has to offer is with a trip on the Glacier Express.
-This once-in-a-lifetime train journey undulates through the breathtaking landscapes.
-On the way, you’ll cross 291 bridges and travel past some of the most beautiful villages in Europe.
+The best way to see all the Swiss Alps has to offer is with a trip on the Glacier Express.
+This once-in-a-lifetime train journey winds through the breathtaking mountain landscape.
+From Andermatt to St. Moritz, you’ll cross 291 bridges and glide past some of the most beautiful villages in Europe.

 Truth is, no matter where you are in the Swiss Alps, you’ll be greeted by more mountains, glaciers, lakes, and valleys than you can shake a stick at.
 You’ll never be far away from seeing a view that stops you right in your tracks.